Ready for APU? Start the Process Here!

 You and your guests are invited to experience Welcome Weekend at Azusa Pacific University!
 Be prepared for fun, informative, and meaningful events for students, families, and guests.
 Welcome Weekend, which is led by the Office of Campus Life, will help you get connected, learn about campus resources, and help you feel at home as you get ready for your first year at APU.

-The Cougar Traditional dining plan is required for all incoming transfer students living in residence halls, and enrollment in the plan is automatic.
+Cougar Plan C is required for all incoming transfer students living in residence halls, and enrollment in the plan is automatic.
 If you have been approved to live in an on-campus apartment, you are not required to purchase a dining plan but can do so as a supplement to making your own food.
 Enroll in a dining plan through home.apu.edu by selecting “My Resources,” then “General,” then “Other,” then “Meal Plan Selection.”

 Your first statement will be available in early July and can be accessed through our online Billing and Payment System.
 Your first payment will be due August 1.
-For questions, contact the Undergraduate Enrollment Services Center at (626) 815-2020.
+For questions, contact the Student Services Center at (626) 815-2020.

 Due August 1

-This is the first of four payments in your fall 2021 payment plan.
+This is the first of four payments in your fall 2023 payment plan.
 Make the payment through our online Billing and Payment System.
-For questions, contact the Undergraduate Enrollment Services Center at (626) 815-2020.
+For questions, contact the Student Services Center at (626) 815-2020.

 If you have been approved to live on campus, watch for your housing assignment and roommate information!
 You’ll receive an email with instructions on how to view your assignment.